emilianvrd/Maneuvers/Fantasy maneuvers/Flourishes.md

 **Speed**: 10m, Fly 10m

 ##### Actions
 **Charming Gaze** (Tempter only): The diabolic spirit attemps to corrupt a creature within 12m of it.
+It makes a Spell attack with a +7 to its attack against the Wisdom Defense DC of the creature.

+**Critical Success**: The target is Charmed by the diabolic spirit and takes a -1 staus penalty to all its DCs for 1 hour.
+**Success**: The target is Charmed by the diabolic spirit and takes a -1 status penalty to all DCs for 1 minute **Failure**: The target takes a -1 status penalty to all its DCs for 1 round.
+**Critical Failure**:

-The creature must succed at a DC 15 Wisdom saving throw or be Charmed by the diabolic spirit and take a -1 penalty to attacks, ability checks, and saving throws for 1 minute.
-The diabolic spirit also gain a +2 circumstance bonus to Deception and Persuasion checks while Charmed in this way.\
+The diabolic spirit gains a +2 circumstance bonus to Deception and Persuasion checks against a creature Charmed in this way.\

 **Longsword**: Melee attack, +7 to hit (Versatile P), reach 2m. **Damage**: 1d8 + 3 Slashing\

 ##### Other Features